1st Kent Artillery Volunteers: Postwar

-410 (Kent) Coast Regiment formed part of 101 Coast BrigadeLitchfield, Appendix 5. in Eastern Command.
-The coast artillery branch was disbanded in 1956,Maurice-Jones, p.
-277. and the regiment was converted to the infantry role, becoming 5th Battalion The Buffs (Royal East Kent Regiment).
-This battalion later became 7th Bn Queen's Regiment (East Kent).Frederick, p.
-345.
+410 (Kent) Coast Regiment formed part of 101 Coast Brigade in Eastern Command.
+The coast artillery branch was disbanded in 1956, and the regiment was converted to the infantry role, becoming 5th Battalion The Buffs (Royal East Kent Regiment).
+This battalion later became 7th Bn Queen's Regiment (East Kent).

 Honorary Colonels

 The following served as Honorary Colonel of the unit: